I Hate Brussels Sprouts.

 Remove the Sprouts from the cooking water and immediately move them to an ‘ice water’ bath to stop the cooking process.
 This also allows much more flexibility in your serving time.
 I left mine in the ice bath in the fridge for over 2 hours until I was actually ready to heat them back up to serve.
 Great way to save some stress at meal time.
 They only take 5 minutes to brown up and add the sauce because you’ve basically already cooked them but they won’t be mushy or over-cooked.

-Maybe I could learn to LOVE Brussel Sprouts?
+Maybe I could learn to LOVE Brussels Sprouts?

 - Sweet Potato Stuffed Swiss Chard Wraps with Spicy Tomato Soup